Making your option choices in school? Get inspired and pick the future you want

 What it's like

-You would measure and assess an area of land to check if it can be used for civil engineering and construction projects.
-You’d collect and analyse data to map the shape of land.
+• measuring and assessing areas of land to check if it can be used for civil engineering and construction projects

 Projects could range from building roads, tunnels and bridges, to land development, mining and quarrying or the installation of power and water supply networks – including renewable energy systems.